RadbroRed/intel-arc/comfyui.md

 ComfyUI

--install NEW pytorch libs NOT IPEX
+- install NEW pytorch libs NOT IPEX
--oneAPI is REQUIRED
+- oneAPI is REQUIRED
--pray to the network spirits
+- pray to the network spirits
 - --split-cross-attention flag it

 Memory flow is HDD -> RAM (/swap overflow)-> VRAM